ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Immutability.md

 It creates a custom `__setattr__` and `__delattr__` on the class that will raise `FrozenInstanceError` whenever someone tries to set or delete an attribute on an instance.
 During object creation, the dataclass-generated `__init__` uses `object.__setattr__` internally for each field to bypass the restriction while initializing values.
 Once construction is done, any further attribute setting goes through the overridden `__setattr__` and is blocked.
-Because this is done in pure Python, it's not absolutely unbreakable (a savvy user could call `object.__setattr__` themselves, or manipulate low-level object state), but it is more than sufficient for ensuring standard use of the class remains immutable.
+It's not unbreakable; a savvy user could call `object.__setattr__` themselves, or manipulate low-level object state.
-The design principle is that _"It is not possible to create truly immutable Python objects.
+Although you cannot create truly immutable Python objects, `frozen=True` emulates immutability.
-However, by using `frozen=True` you can emulate immutability."_ In day-to-day practice, a frozen dataclass is as good as immutable.
+In day-to-day practice, a frozen dataclass is as good as immutable.

 ### Performance considerations